AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Visual settings

-К настройкам внезнего вида относится:
-    * Ширина колонок и высота строк
+Visual settings control:
+ * Columns width and rows height
  * Cell padding & text settings
  * Fill
  * Border
  * Cols and rows span

 ### Cells width and height

+Table layout consist of multiple cells.
+Any concrete cell (and all cells together) can be customised in any

 ### Fill